readthedocs/ext-theme/docs/introduction.rst

 -------------

 This repository is the next generation dashboard for the Read the Docs application.
-It can currently be used by visiting https://beta.readthedocs.org and logging in with your normal user account.
+Read the Docs Community users can try this new dashboard by visiting https://beta.readthedocs.org and logging in with their normal user account.
 It is added as a Django application to an existing Read the Docs instance.

 On the technical side, it is a replacement set of templates, JavaScript code, and stylesheets that replaces the legacy dashboard used by both Read the Docs